bsinky/bsinky.github.io/_drafts/hx8-my-first-foray-into-emulation.md

 Creating hx8 was a wild ride.
 You can view the MIT licensed source code [on GitHub](https://github.com/bsinky/hx8).

 It's my first step into further emulation projects, but it's not a step I thought I'd ever finish.
 Up until this point I still saw emulators as black magic sorcery.
+They appear less like sorcery to me now, and I believe Haxe and lime are a solid platform upon which to write an emulator.
+I hope to start another emulator in Haxe in the near future.

 I'll leave you with a few screenshots of hx8 running various Chip-8 games.
 In a few, you can see one of hx8's features, changeable Chip-8 "screen" colors.
 It's a basic feature, but one I am proud to have implemented nonetheless.